 - Stationery like pens and paper.

 - Grooming items like combs, brushes, nail cutters, and mirrors.

 - Books, magazines and newspapers to keep yourself entertained.

 The best advice you can get during your pregnancy is to keep calm, however hard it might seem.
-Never forget that you are taking all these extra precautions and steps for your and your baby’s safety, even though it might not be enjoyable to you.
+Never forget that you are taking all these extra precautions and steps for you and your baby’s safety, even though it might not be enjoyable for you.
 The more you relax and take it slow, the higher your chance of having a healthy baby.